-When you think of “TOURS,” you might envision overcrowded buses unloading Bermuda-shorted masses at buffet restaurants and tourist sites.
-But small group tours are different.
-If you want to travel but don’t know where to start, small group tours are a great option.
-In my case, they gave me the skills I needed to travel solo.
+When you think of “ESCORTED TOURS,” you might envision overcrowded buses unloading masses if people at buffet restaurants and tourist sites.
+But small group trips are different.
+If you want to travel but don’t know where to start, small group tours are a great option for inexpensive vacations and meaningful travel experiences.
+In my case, they gave me the skills I needed to travel solo later.
 And I’ve kept taking group tours because of the great experiences!

 FYI, this post contains affiliate links, which means I might earn a small commission if you purchase from them, at no additional cost to you.
-Thanks for supporting all the free content on my site and helping me pay for my cat sitter when I travel!
-Visit my Disclosure Policy for more info and photos of my adorable cat, Junie.
+Thanks for supporting all the free content on my site!
+Visit my Disclosure Policy for more info.

 - Look for photos of other travelers — are they people you’d want to be friends with and swap travel tales with over a drink?

 - Do a little research to be sure you’re getting a good value.
-Is the itinerary full, but with a little time to explore on your own?
+Is the guided itinerary full, but with a little time to explore on your own?
 What’s included, and what is listed as optional?
 What level of hotels will you be staying in, and is the transport public or private?

-- Check out reviews, both on and off their site.
+- Check out tour company reviews, both on and off their site.
 Keep in mind that on-site, the comments could be curated; and off-site, they could skew more toward people that want to voice something that went wrong.
 Look for trends and use your good judgement.

 - Remember, unexpected things can happen during travel, so you want a company that has its travelers’ safety as a priority.

 - Read blogs!
 Especially if you’re deciding between guided tour companies that have similar itineraries, look for posts by other travelers to see what stood out for them.